philip306/tform/README.md

 ## Pre-requisites

-Tform expects that you manage your installed versions of terraform via chocolately and have installed the versions explicitly. e.g. `choco install terraform --verison 1.0.5 -my`
+Tform expects that you manage your installed versions of terraform via chocolately and have installed the versions explicitly. e.g. `choco install terraform --version 1.0.5 -my`

 Chocolately installs the terraform executables in `c:\programdata\chocolately\lib\terraform.x.x.x\tools\terraform.exe`.
 Tform expects this to be the case.